 Cool dinner at Ukiyo @ 6:30 p.m.

-Open since January, the newest addition to local celebri-chef Neal Brown’s restaurant family is already garnering raves on the Indy dining scene for its sushi and elegant fish-based Japanese dishes.
+This addition to local celebri-chef Neal Brown’s restaurant family has garnered raves on the Indy dining scene for its sushi and elegant fish-based Japanese dishes.
 If you can get a reservation, try the omekase option of chef-selected dishes.
-(At lunchtime, Moon Rabbit Ramen pops up with steaming bowls of broth and noodles in the same space.)

 Ukiyo.
 Photo courtesy of Ukiyo